 Product Round-up and Reviews – The Best Violin Cases

-Now that we know some of the top criteria behind a great violin case, let’s take a look at some of the best selling ones and why violinists have been very happy with them.
+Let’s take a look at some of the best-selling cases and why violinists have been very happy with them.

 - new polycarbonate shells, scratch-resistant, adjustable neck cushion for ¾ and 4/4 violins, removable accessory pouches

 - Price: $220 – $251

 - Weight: 4 – 5.3 lb

 One of the newest cases of 2020, these German-engineered polycarbonate violin cases are exceptionally protective at an affordable price.

 The contoured cases only weigh 4 lb., and the oblong cases weigh 5.3 lb.
 They’re more scratch-resistant than most of the glossy hardshell cases out there.

 Polycarbonate is one of the strongest plastics you’ll find.
 It’s used to make shatterproof glass!
 And because it is a type of plastic, it does not heat up under the sun like carbon fiber cases do.

 The Pure cases are adjustable to accommodate ¾ and full-size violins.
 And they feature removable accessories pouches.